orijoseph/android-home-assignment/README.md

 Use the supplied Android project (gradle) template to implement the following requirements:

+**General Note**
+* You should expect ~ 10 hours of work effort to be delivered within 72 hours.
+* If we find flaws, expect us to kindly ask you for fix, we believe in second chance.

 **Requirements**

 * The app should fetch remote data from three endpoints (data is in JSON format).